AT0myks/pywatchdog/README.md

 If user space fails for any reason, the watchdog will stop being notified and when the timeout occurs, it will reboot the system.

+On the software side, once the kernel driver is loaded, communication with the hardware is done via the special device file `/dev/watchdog`.

 It is useful when you have for example a remote system that you don't have physical access to, and you want to ensure that it will not freeze and become unavailable indefinitely until you get physical access again.